Chile

 50 n.m. of the coast.

-According to international standards, ships navigating in Chilean territorial waters,
+According to international standards, vessels navigating in Chilean territorial waters,

 must be in possession of an insurance policy.
 In cases of pollution, regardless of